OndrejValla/zuzu-valla/README.md

 ![Image](assets/images/zuzu-valla-readme-platforms-image.jpg)

-## Welcome to "Zuzu Valla Wedding Photography" website.
+## Welcome to Zuzu Valla Wedding Photography website.

 #### To see the live website, please click on this [link](https://ondrejvalla.github.io/zuzu-valla/).